NeuroTechX/ntx_slack_archive/devices.md

  >Yes , for the muscle stimulation I want to place the Electrodes on the extensor compartment of forearm and for the leg region I want to place on the front of the thigh and just below the knee outside the shin bone, usually a interrupted galvanic current is used with a 9V medically approved stimulator

+3/7/2017 9:09 PM

+ **aj** :

+ >Hey I'm gonna have 2 Wifi Shields for OpenBCI Cyton.
+Anyone interested in one?
+It's plug and play with an over the air update to the OpenBCI 32bit Cyton board.